cloudfoundry/uaa/README.md

 * `app` is a webapp that needs single sign on and access to the `api` service on behalf of users.

+### Organization of Code

+The projects are organized into horizontal layers; client, model, server, etc.  Within all of these projects the java packages are organized vertically around our internal services; zones, providers, clients, etc.

 ## UAA Server